-Some 3,600 crew and passengers on World Dream were quarantined amid fears some of the staff could have contracted the coronavirus on a previous sailing.
+Some 3600 passengers+crew on World Dream were quarantined amid fears some of the staff could have contracted the coronavirus on a previous sailing.
 The World Dream cruise ship was put in quarantine on Wednesday, February 5, after it emerged that 3 passengers who had sailed on a previous cruise were later found to have contracted the deadly virus.

 According to chief port health officer Leng Yiu-Hong, all crew members (around 1,800 in number) had tested negative for the virus, and everyone would be allowed to disembark with no need to self-quarantine after leaving.

-For other World Dream accidents and incidents see at the ship's CruiseMinus page.
+For other World Dream accidents and incidents see the ship's CruiseMinus page.